devjpsmith/dad-jokes/README.md

 ## HTML/CSS/JS sample projects.

-Cards expand with transition when clicked.
+Simple page calling an API with JavaScript.

 [See it in action!](https://master.d1rwkbnj24ch9r.amplifyapp.com/)